joogps/joogps/README.md

     </a>
 </p>

 I'm João.
-Thank you for visiting!
+Thank you so much for visiting!

 I love learning and exploring everything about but not limited to computer science, programming, design, math and development – always looking forward to becoming a nicer human in this big, floating blue sphere. 🌍
 - I _really_ enjoy building all sorts of things.
-- **Coolest achievement:** I was an WWDC Scholar in [2020](https://github.com/joogps/WWDC-2020) and [2021](https://github.com/joogps/WWDC-2021).
+- **I think my coolest achievement** is having been an WWDC Scholar in [2020](https://github.com/joogps/WWDC-2020) and [2021](https://github.com/joogps/WWDC-2021).

-I am currently a high school and computer science student at the [Federal Institute of Santa Catarina](https://www.ifsc.edu.br).
+I am currently a high school and computer science student at the [Federal Institute of Santa Catarina (IFSC)](https://www.ifsc.edu.br).
 I'm a project intern @ [Cindori](https://cindori.org), and I also develop my own apps.
 I'm a fantastic older brother too!
 You can learn more about my work over at [joogps.codes](https://joogps.codes).

 If you want to chat, feel free to reach me on my social links or send me an e-mail (you can find more info on the side panel). 📪